oliveirahelena/base-project-flask-docker/README.md

-# Base project to develop with python and docker
+# Base project to develop with flask and docker